Monogrammer/rock-paper-scissor/README.md

 # Rock-Paper-Scissor

-Rock, Paper, Scissor game made for The Odin Project course.
+Rock, Paper, Scissor game project made as part of The Odin Project Curriculum.